variablecolor/sdk/docs/ios-quickstart.md

 ## Inspirations

-Browsing inspirations is nearly identical to browsing products.
-NOTE: all inspiration searches are performed online and thus a network connection is required.
+**NOTE**: all inspiration searches are performed online and thus a network connection is required.

+Browsing & searching inspirations is nearly identical to browsing & searching with products.
+The only differences are how you instantiate the search class and how you fetch the initial filter set.

-To do an inspiration search, use `VCFProductSearch.inspirations()` to instantiate the VCFProductSearch class (rather than `VCFProductSearch()`).
+To do an inspirations search, use `VCFProductSearch.inspirations()` to instantiate the VCFProductSearch class (rather than `VCFProductSearch()` as you would for products).

 For example: